 KidsQuest Children’s Museum in Bellevue lets little campers discover scientific principles cleverly disguised as fun at KidsQuest's “Engineering Explorers” half-day camp for kids ages 3 to 5.
 “Chemical Concoctions” and other camps let kids ages 6 to 8 dig deeper into science.
 Camps cost $225 per week.
 [BELLEVUE]

-SAM Camp: Seattle Art Museum offers three weeks of camp at SAM downtown and the Olympic Sculpture Park.
+SAM Camp: Seattle Art Museum offers three weeks of camp, two at the Seattle Asian Art Museum in Volunteer Park and one at Olympic Sculpture Park.
 Kids in grades 1 through 5 journey through art past and present in a camp called “Time Travelers”.
 Art exploration includes time capsules, dressing up, comics and more.
-Each week of camps costs $340, with an after-care option for $12 extra per day.
-[DOWNTOWN SEATTLE]
+Each camp includes a field trip to SAM downtown.
+Camp costs $340 per week, with an after-care option available for $12 per day.
+[SEATTLE]

 Paint Away Summer art camps in Redmond give campers plenty of time to practice painting on ceramics, as well as the opportunity to delve into other artistic pursuits such as glass-fusing and tie-dying.
 Half-day camps (Monday-Thursday) cater to kids ages 6-13 and cost $200.
 Paint Away also offers a selection of single-day camps starting at $75.
 [REDMOND]